 Erected 1972 by Texas State Historical Survey Committee.
 (Marker Number 10631.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Site of the Organization of Lady Washington Chapter, NSDAR (about 600 feet away, measured in a direct line); Site of Capitol of the Republic of Texas (about 600 feet away); First White House of the Republic of Texas (about 700 feet away); Houston Bar Association (about 700 feet away); Site of Home of President Sam Houston (about 800 feet away); Thomas William House, Jr. (about 800 feet away); Site of General Sam Houston House (approx. 0.2 miles away); Harris County 1910 Courthouse (approx. 0.2 miles away).
+A different marker also named Christ Church Cathedral (a few steps from this marker); San Jacinto Street (about 300 feet away, measured in a direct line); Busy Corners (about 400 feet away); Former Site of Capitol, Republic of Texas (about 500 feet away); Site of the Organization of Lady Washington Chapter, NSDAR (about 600 feet away); Site of Capitol of the Republic of Texas (about 600 feet away); Republic Building (about 600 feet away); State National Bank Building (about 600 feet away).
 Touch for a list and map of all markers in Houston.

 Categories. • Churches & Religion •

 Credits.
-This page was last revised on April 18, 2018.
+This page was last revised on September 29, 2019.
 This page originally submitted on April 18, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 55 times since then.
+This page has been viewed 101 times since then and 5 times this year.
 Photos: 1, 2. submitted on April 18, 2018, by Brian Anderson of Kingwood, Texas.
-3. submitted on April 18, 2018. • Andrew Ruppenstein was the editor who published this page.
+3, 4. submitted on September 29, 2019, by J. Makali Bruton of Querétaro, Mexico.
+5. submitted on April 18, 2018. • Andrew Ruppenstein was the editor who published this page.